NOTE: ALL ORDINARILY RESIDENT APPLICANTS MUST HAVE THE REQUIRED WORK

-Bachelor’s degree or equivalent in any of the social sciences, humanities, communications, business is required.
+Bachelor’s degree or equivalent in communications, public relations, political science, international relations or American studies is required.

-Minimum of three years of progressively responsible private or public sector work experience in public relations, marketing, communications or journalism is required.
+Minimum of three years of progressively responsible public or private sector work experience in public relations or cultural affairs is required.

 English (W-R-S), Level-4 – Fluency is required.